stephenwvickers/node-windows-eventlog-reader/README.md

  * Allow the `read()` and `readAll()` `feedCallbacks` to indicate reading should stop by returning some value (i.e. something like `true`)
  * Throw an exception when the event log name provided is not valid
+ * Automatically re-open event logs when the `eventlog.EventLogClearedError` error is experienced

 Suggestions and requirements should be sent to <stephen.vickers.sv@gmail.com>.